New data from 1,500+ QA pros: The 2025 State of Software Quality Report is live

 Start by identifying which parts of the application are most vulnerable to breakage.
 These are usually the areas that have been around for a while, have undergone multiple changes, or are used frequently by users.
 Ask yourself:

 These are the areas that need regression testing the most.
 If your software is complex, prioritization becomes even more important.
 Start with the most critical functionalities that users depend on daily.
-For example, in an e-commerce application, the checkout process is non-negotiable—it must be thoroughly tested each time.
+For example, in an e-commerce application, the checkout process is non-negotiable.
+It must be thoroughly tested each time.

 From a technical standpoint, the process of evaluating your regression testing needs begins by auditing the existing test coverage.
 Use code coverage tools to identify which parts of your codebase have been tested and which haven't.
 However, don’t rely on code coverage alone; it’s not always a perfect indicator of quality.
 Instead, analyze historical defect data to pinpoint areas where bugs have historically emerged.